Safe & Sound Protocol

 In November 2022, I was featured on a Unyte-iLs webinar for SSP providers, sharing my knowledge and expertise on how to offer this protocol gently and safely, to even the most complex clients.

-September 2024 Unyte again featuring me as a "Provider Spotlight" speaker for their live webinar How Anxiety Manifests in the Nervous System.
+September 2024 Unyte featured me as a "Provider Spotlight" speaker for their live webinar How Anxiety Manifests in the Nervous System.

 If you or your child’s background includes trauma, chronic health concerns, being neurodivergent or having other special needs, you will especially benefit from choosing me to be your provider..